KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 ```

 ### Define a function to perform the token trade
+The second function that we need to create is a function to execute the swap to convert `srcQty` amount of `srcToken` to `destToken`.
+There is a `maxDestAmount` that the swap will convert to.
+The new tokens will be sent to the `destAddress`.
 ```
 /**
  * @dev Swap the user's ERC20 token to another ERC20 token/ETH